synthema-project/fl-components-public/README.md

 To run an end to end example, the easiest option is to run the preloaded model targeting a classification task on the iris dataset.

 1. Go to common/fl_models/iris/fl_model.py and run it to upload a federated model into mlflow.
 Bear in mind that you should change the url in there.
-1. Go to fl_server/src/main.py and modify the commands load_model and require_load_model to target the version returned in the console with the previous step.
+1. Go to fl_server/src/main.py and modify the calls to load_model and require_load_model to target the version returned in the console with the previous step.
 1. Open a console to run the command `make run-superlink`
 1. Open a console and run the following commands
     ```bash